-NOTE 2 - If this operational attribute is missing with respect to access to a given entry, then the DSA shall behave as for a first edition DSA (i.e., it is a local matter to determine an access control mechanism and its effect on operations, results and errors).
+NOTE 2 - If this operational attribute is missing with respect to access to a given entry, then the DSA shall behave as specified in Rec.
+CCITT X.5 (1988) | ISO/IEC 9594-:1990 (i.e., it is a local matter to determine an access control mechanism and its effect on operations, results and errors).